top of page

 ACCOMMODATION AND FOOD

-The King's Arms Hotel (really a pub with rooms) is a 15 minute walk to the school and is sometimes cheaper than the Premier Inn, but is more basic and on a busy road.
-One visiting teacher told me that they liked staying there.
+The King's Arms Hotel (really a pub with rooms) is a 14 minute walk to the school and is sometimes cheaper than the Premier Inn, but is more basic and on a busy road.
+However, several visiting teachers have told me that they preferred staying there because they are very friendly and helpful.

 If you are travelling by car, nearly all of the major hotel chains, from the simplest to the most luxurious, can be found serving Manchester Airport.